se-edu/se-book/designPatterns/modelViewController/what/text.md

 <tip-box>

-:package: Given below is a concrete example of MVC applied to a student management system.
+{{ icon_example }} Given below is a concrete example of MVC applied to a student management system.
 In this scenario, the user is retrieving data of one student.

 <img src="{{baseUrl}}/designPatterns/modelViewController/what/images/sequenceDiagram.png" width="500" />
 <p/>